brandtcormorant/bare-zig-addon-example/README.md

 Aside from that, if you've dealt multi-language projects before you'll recognize the other challenges:

-- All the usual drawbacks of bridging between languages.
-Types.
-All the different types.
-Plus JavaScript.
-- Complex build chain: You need to coordinate three different build systems (Zig, CMake, Bare).
-This means more points of potential failure and more complex debugging when builds break.
+- You need to coordinate two different build systems (Zig & CMake).
-- Error handling across boundaries can be tricky: Error types and exception models differ between Zig, C, and JavaScript.
+- Types and error handling differ between Zig, C, and JavaScript.
-- Debug complexity: When things go wrong, you need to debug across language boundaries, which can make it harder to track down issues.
+- When things go wrong, you need to debug across language boundaries, which can make it harder to track down issues.

-- Potential performance overhead: While minimal, there is some overhead in marshaling data between the different languages.
+## Zig for the future

 If you'd rather just use C that is a good and lovely option.

 But if you're working with existing Zig projects or building new ones and want to have JavaScript integration this is a really interesting option.

 Using Zig's build system together with Bare's dev tools like [bare-make](https://github.com/holepunchto/bare-make) (a wrapper around cmake with Bare-specific tooling) is already really effective.